Motorhome layouts: What you need to know

 bunkbed motorhome layout

-Bunk beds are one of the best motorhome layouts for families, especially if they have a pop-top roof to house a double bed, as they could then easily sleep four.
+Bunk beds are one of the best motorhome layouts for families, especially if you have a pop-top roof to house a double bed.
+You could then easily sleep four.

-They’re also a good choice for those travelling with friends or couples looking for a more space-saving option.
+They’re also a good choice for those who are travelling with friends or couples and want a more space-saving option.

 While our example motorhome layout shows two bunk beds and an extra sitting space, this could be replaced with either a single bed or another set of bunk beds.